 On GitHub, you can find our discussion about an issue we believe is an XSS breach in Summernote.
 Summernote is the Bootstrap compliant Wysiwyg editor that we have implemented in PHsPeed.
 As we try to make PHsPeed as safe as possible we test our software by the samples that can be found on the OWASP website.
 Now there are different 'truths' here, and I must admit that the developers of Summernote have some points in their response.
 The key issue is that if you send a piece of text that contains malicious code, it is sent to the server.
 There the tags are replaced by encoded tags.
 However when the text is sent back, then these encoded tags are translated back to the unencoded tags, and that causes the text not to be shown as entered, but it gets executed — an XSS issue.
 As regular edit fields and fields do not have this behavior (they show the code as text) I think it is a design issue in Summernote.
 But, as I wrote above, there are more 'truths' in this matter.

-We have introduced special properties in the system to sanitize code, in a destructive way, and by encoding only (which is not enough for !)
+We have introduced special properties in the system to sanitize code, in a destructive way, and by encoding only (which is not enough for some cases!)

 Owasp website: https://www.owasp.org/